p746174749-code/JD-AI-screening-method-for-pediatric-skeletal-malocclusion/README.md

 ```
 2. Multi-View Models Training (train2.py)
 This pipeline implements our proposed Primary-Auxiliary Feature Fusion Strategy.
 Unlike standard multi-input models, our architecture distinguishes between the primary view and auxiliary views to enhance feature representation.
-  Primary Feature: View 4.jpg (90° profile) is treated as the primary input.
+* Primary Feature: View 4.jpg (90° profile) is treated as the primary input.
-  Auxiliary Features: Views 3.jpg, 2.jpg, or 1.jpg are processed as auxiliary inputs to provide complementary spatial information.
+* Auxiliary Features: Views 3.jpg, 2.jpg, or 1.jpg are processed as auxiliary inputs to provide complementary spatial information.
-  The system is highly modular.
+* The system is highly modular.
 By modifying the IMAGE_INDICES in the script, you can dynamically adjust the number of inputs (e.g., 2-view, 3-view, or 4-view fusion).
+To run the 5-fold training:
 ```bash
 # Configure MODEL_TYPE and IMAGE_INDICES inside the script first
 chmod +x scripts/train2.sh